Ada-Developers-Academy/independent-ai-topics/working-w-copilot/copilot-interface-shortcuts.md

 There are several ways we can prompt Copilot to start writing code.
 Feel free to open up a blank Python file to try these out as we go.
 It can be helpful to experiment and learn how you prefer to get suggestions from Copilot!

+### !callout-info

+## Trying the same prompts will generate different results
+Copilot may give drastically different responses for the same prompts, just as we saw with other LLM tools like ChatGPT.
+There is no need to be concerned if you are following along and code Copilot suggest code that looks nothing like our examples.
+This is okay and expected!

+### !end-callout

 ### Starting with code

 When we start typing a function definition in a code file with Copilot activated, Copilot will jump in and suggest the contents of the function in grey text.
 Let's type the following function definition into a Python file to see what happens: